-Bee vs wasp: what's the difference?
+Bee vs wasp: what's the difference between these two stinging insects?

 Bees and wasps aren’t really all that different says the charity Buglife, and we should treasure and protect both